doctl databases firewalls list

 This command lists the following details for each firewall rule in a given database:

-- The UUID of the firewall rule.
+- The UUID of the firewall rule

-- The Value, which is either the ID of the specific resource, the name of a tag applied to a group of resources, or the IP address that the firewall rule allows to access the database cluster.
+- The value, which specifies the resource or resources allowed to access the database cluster.
+Possible values are either the ID of the specific resource, the name of a tag applied to a group of resources, or an IP address

 This command requires the ID of a database cluster, which you can retrieve by calling: